ruby-processing/ruby-processing.github.io/_projects/projects.md

 # JRubyArt

-The natural successor to ruby-processing, equivalent processing-4.0 and jruby-9.2.11.1, since version 2.0 does not require vanilla processing install.
+The natural successor to ruby-processing, equivalent processing-4.0 and jruby-9.3.2.0, since version 2.0 does not require vanilla processing install.
 Executable `k9`.
 Can work without jruby install (using jruby-complete.jar).
 Features a --watch (-w) mode, where sketch will reload on saved changes.
 Supports `bare` sketches (like vanilla processing)

 # propane

-An alternative ruby-processing implementation, for processing-4.0+ and jruby-9.2.11.1+, does not require vanilla processing install, does require jruby install.
+An alternative ruby-processing implementation, for processing-4.0+ and jruby-9.3.2.0+, does not require vanilla processing install, does require jruby install.
 Executable `jruby`.
 Should be be easier to convert into an exportable app, no reliance on vanilla processing install.
 Only supports class wrapped sketches.

 # PiCrate

-Similar to propane but tuned for Buster distro on RaspberryPI.
+Similar to propane but tuned for RaspberryPI OS distro on RaspberryPI3B and ManjaroARM 0n RaspberryPI4.

 # pbox2d